 I Have a Question

-Total length: 61" from top of the shoulder to hem
+Total length: 61" from top of shoulders to front hem, 63" to the back hem.

 Modern Sizing Equivalent: SML-MED